Part 2

 Respected, of course, so that he still had a pick of the females, when he felt up to it.

-The old alpha returned that respect by never selecting any of the true alpha’s favorites.
+The old alpha returned that respect by never selecting one of the ruling alpha’s favorites.

 Despite a legendary status, some of the younger males offered an occasional glance of disdain.